 - Very Loosely Based on a True Story: The film's events were inspired by a few actual events that happened in World War II.

-- Wardaddy taking up the .50 caliber machine gun on Fury at the end is similar to Medal of Honor recipient Audie Murphy when he stepped up behind a broken down M10 tank destroyer and held off a German attack with the .50 cal on it.
+- Wardaddy taking up the .50 caliber machine gun on Fury at the end is similar to Medal of Honor recipient Audie Murphy when he climbed onto a knocked-out and burning M10 tank destroyer and used its machine gun to hold off a German attack.

 - The name Wardaddy was actually based on a real tank commander, Lafayette G. "Wardaddy" Pool, who is the US tank ace of aces.